SH.11 - Student Code of Conduct

 D.12 Violation of the College's Sex and Gender Harassment, Discrimination, and Misconduct Policy

 Alcohol: Illegally manufacturing, consuming, possessing, distributing, selling, or serving alcoholic beverages on College premises or at College-sponsored activities regardless of age, except as expressly permitted by College policy.
 For further explanation, see SH.03.D – Drug and Alcohol Policy.

 Drugs: Acting or intending to act to illegally use, possess, sell, share, distribute, cultivate, manufacture or be under the influence of any state or federally controlled drug or substance.
 Possessing drug paraphernalia.
 Inhaling or ingesting any substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a student’s mental state.
 Knowingly providing a location for individuals to possess or consume drugs or knowingly being in the presence of drugs are also prohibited.
+While the use of medical marijuana has been legalized in the state of Oklahoma, federal law continues to prohibit marijuana.
+Therefore, the possession, use, manufacturing or distribution of prescribed medical marijuana is prohibited on campus property and at College- sponsored activities.
 For further explanation, see SH.03.D – Drug and Alcohol Policy.